AmoghT23/UART-Protocol/README.md

 * The input will be parallel frame and it will be sent over the TX(master) and RX(slave).

 * Oversampling (at the slave) -> used to save the data so that the data is not lost.

+* The sampling is done in between so that we get only the data which we require.